dmohindru/testing-advanced-junit5/README.md

 This source code repository contains JUnit 5 test examples with Maven.

+## Description
+This repository contains following code example
+* An advanced usage of JUnit 5
+* Setting up maven dependencies for JUnit 5

 ## Setup
 ### Requirements
 * Should use Java 11 or higher.
 Previous versions of Java are un-tested.